Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/evidence-boundaries-and-adoption-limits/essay.md

 ## Relationship to Sutton SignWriting Foundations

-`Sutton SignWriting Foundations: Language Without Sound` uses evidence to make a conceptual and infrastructural argument.
+*Sutton SignWriting Foundations: Language Without Sound* uses evidence to make a conceptual and infrastructural argument.

-This entry keeps the empirical burden in the evidence lane.
+This entry keeps the empirical burden in the evidence series.

-When citing the conceptual argument, cite `Language Without Sound`.
+When citing the conceptual argument, cite *Language Without Sound*.

 When citing the evidence boundary, cite:

-- `What the Current Evidence Base Shows`
+- *What the Current Evidence Base Shows*
-- `Brazil as the Empirical Center of SignWriting`
+- *Brazil as the Empirical Center of SignWriting*
-- `South Korea as a Current Institutional Proof Point`
+- *South Korea as a Current Institutional Proof Point*
-- `Evidence Boundaries and Adoption Limits`
+- *Evidence Boundaries and Adoption Limits*

 ## Open evidence questions